 No doubt, he is not just known as one of the best players of his generation.
 We regard Pep as one of the most celebrated football managers in this modern era.
 Now, let’s tell you the Manager’s Bio.

 Pep Guardiola Childhood Story – Early Life and Family Background:

 Thou he wasn’t both into riches as some of his contemporaries.
 It was football that consumed him from the early onset.

-Already from an early age, Guardiola formed the daily habit of leaving home to kicking football for hours on a square-like football field next to his father’s house.
+Already from an early age, Guardiola formed the daily habit of leaving home to play football for hours on a square-like football field next to his father’s house.